jaredkrinke/log/content/posts/programming-languages/future-proof-languages-2.md

 [Deno](https://deno.land/) makes running TypeScript trivially easy, but its list of supported platforms is short (notably, it does not include 32-bit Windows!).
 [Node](https://nodejs.org/en/) supports 32-bit Windows, but is much less convenient.

 ### Python
-Ah, my old nemesis: Python.
-I've never had a good experience setting up a Python environment.
-Additionally, the Python 2 to 3 migration (which included unnecessary things like [changing the semantics of the division operator](https://www.python.org/dev/peps/pep-0238/)) is remarkable only in that it didn't kill Python entirely (at least not yet).

-Yet Python is consistently one of the most popular programming languages.
-What am I missing?

 Anyway, the [Python installation docs](https://wiki.python.org/moin/BeginnersGuide/Download) recommend seeing if you already have Python installed by typing `python` into a command window.
 To my surprise, I don't immediately see an "unrecognized command" error.
 Incredibly, it launches to a Python page in the Microsoft Store (compliments of `%LocalAppData%\Microsoft\WindowsApps\python.exe` -- seriously!?).
 I'll give it a try since it's a surprisingly reasonable ~100 MB download.
 It appears to install a Python runtime and the IDLE editor.

 Honestly, I'm not thrilled that Microsoft decided to [insert this Python shim into Windows itself](https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/) just to make it easier for people to find Python, but I guess I'll try it out.
 Note that I'll almost certainly be using VS Code and the official Python extension for editing and debugging.